 - Choose to get some cardio in, pump up your muscles or simply relax in the cooling waters

-Perth gets its fair share of live performances that are not to be missed, so here are three venues that we think you may enjoy while visiting the city.
+Despite its geographical isolation, Perth gets its fair share of live performances that are not to be missed.
+Here are three venues that we think you may enjoy while visiting the city.